Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 ### execute_tests
 ---

-The **`execute_tests`** command is used to assist in testing the various commands offered within nodectl, during development.
-This command can also be used to learn the various commands that nodecl has to offer.
+The **`execute_tests`** command is designed to assist in testing the various commands available within nodectl during development.
+It can also be used to familiarize yourself with the different commands that nodectl offers.

 | Command | Shortcut | Version |
 | :---: | :---: | :---: |